choptastic/qdate/README.markdown

-# qdate - A Wrapper for Erlang Date/Time Management
+# qdate - A Wrapper for Erlang Date and Timezone Management

 ## Purpose